Johnnycyan/Trackii/README.md

 ### 🐛 Bug Reports

 Found a bug?
-Open an [issue](https://github.com/Johnnycyan/Yamtrack/issues) on GitHub with detailed steps to reproduce it.
+Open an [issue](https://github.com/Johnnycyan/Trackii/issues) on GitHub with detailed steps to reproduce it.
 Quality bug reports are incredibly valuable for improving stability.

 ### 💡 Feature Suggestions

 Have ideas for new features?
-Share them through [GitHub issues](https://github.com/Johnnycyan/Yamtrack/issues).
-Your feedback helps shape the future of Yamtrack.
+Share them through [GitHub issues](https://github.com/Johnnycyan/Trackii/issues).
+Your feedback helps shape the future of Trackii.

 ### 🧪 Contributing

 Pull requests are welcome!
-Whether it's fixing typos, improving documentation, or adding new features, your contributions help make Yamtrack better for everyone.
+Whether it's fixing typos, improving documentation, or adding new features, your contributions help make Trackii better for everyone.

 ### ☕ Donate